CBD for Stress?

 Why should I feel panicked before going out on a stage to speak about a topic I am familiar with and prepared for?
 Why shouldn’t a person be excited about going on a date with someone they are attracted to?
 Why should people spend time worrying about catching a disease they have no valid reason to believe they are going to get?
 Why should some people spend countless hours in bed doing nothing but worrying about something that hasn’t even happened yet?
 These are all varying forms of stress and anxiety.

 Now, I have been taking CBD for a while, so there are a few things to consider.
-If you have never taken so much as a CBD 25mg dose, your ECS may need to get primed a little before you start feeling its effects.
-The research is still a little up in the air on this topic but it may take the better part of a week of consistent dosing before you start seeing a difference.
+If you have never taken so much as a CBD 25mg dose, your ECS may need to get primed.
 Eventually you will find a CBD product like CBD gummies and other CBD edibles, or a CBD oil that is to your liking.
-You will also determine a CBD dose that is right for you through a bit of a trial an error process.
-Assuming you have found the right product and dose, here are some instances when you can use CBD to help reduce your stress during what would otherwise be potentially stressful situations.
+You will also determine a CBD dose that is right for you through a bit of a trial and error process.
+Here are some stressful situations you might find yourself in.

 So, you have been beefing up your resume or spent the last week preparing a presentation to pitch a potential client or maybe you are going to go out onto a full fledged stage to speak to a large gathering of people.
 Whether its an interview, sales pitch or speech about a new product launch, they can all get the butterflies in our stomachs going, make us break out in a sweat or leave us staring like a deer in headlights.
-Perhaps a bit of a stronger dose of CBD roughly 30 minutes to an hour before the big moment can help sooth and focus you.
-If typically a 25mg CBD gummy bear is what you take, maybe but it up to 2 bears for a CBD 50 mg dose.
+It's important to take preventative measures to make these sorts of engagements go smoothly.

-A heavy workload is probably the biggest reason why I experience stress and take CBD.
-I also take CBD for muscle recovery and to help with cramping, but that is a different blog.
-Anyways, not that long ago I found myself rubbing my face and neck frequently, staring out the window with no brain activity and unable to come up with intelligent responses to work related questions.
+A heavy workload is probably the biggest reason why I experience stress.
+Not that long ago I found myself rubbing my face and neck frequently, staring out the window with no brain activity and unable to come up with intelligent responses to work related questions.
 There was just so much going on in my head that finding focus and making my day as productive as can be was just out of my reach.
 I was stressed out.
 There is no 30 minutes before a scheduled event for something like this.
-To treat work related stress, you need to add CBD into your daily routine.
-A little tincture in the morning.
-CBD gummies at midday.
-A CBD baked good after dinner.
-I found roughly a week after I started taking CBD to destress, I became more focused and accomplished more with each of my days.
+Stress solutions for heavy workloads are necessary just to keep your job.

 The U.S. Department of Health & Human Services has a division called SAMHSA and a hotline tel:1-800-662-4357.
 You can go to their site: https://www.samhsa.gov/find-help/national-helpline

 People need a comprehensive anxiety treatment plan in order to combat severe anxiety and stress.
-Research does suggest that CBD could play an important role in a treatment plan, but it may not be all that a person needs to come back into balance with the world around them.
+Research is still out on whether CBD can help.
 Treatment may include professional help, SSRI medication, cognitive-behavioral therapy and normal stress relievers.
-For those of us that experience stress, but not severe amounts of it, a bottle of Sugar and Kush vanilla CBD oil or CBD gummies accompanied by some exercise, and other basic stress relievers can go a long way towards refocusing your efforts and becoming more productive.
-Many people are using CBD for anxiety and stress, but it is important to seek a medical professional’s opinion too.
+For those of us that experience stress, but not severe amounts of it, some exercise and other basic stress relievers can go a long way towards refocusing your efforts and becoming more productive.
+It is important to seek a medical professional’s opinion too.